x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/management/health/troubleshooting-sitemailbox-health-set.md

 2. The message details provide information about the exact cause of the alert.
 In most cases, the message details provide sufficient troubleshooting information to identify the root cause.
 If the message details are not clear, do the following:

    1. Open the Exchange Management Shell, and then run the following command to retrieve the details of the health set that issued the alert:

+      ```powershell
-            Get-ServerHealth <server name> | ?{$_.HealthSetName -eq "<health set name>"}
+      Get-ServerHealth <server name> | ? {$_.HealthSetName -eq "<health set name>"}
+      ```

       For example, to retrieve the SiteMailbox health set details about server1.contoso.com, run the following command:

+      ```powershell
-            Get-ServerHealth server1.contoso.com | ?{$_.HealthSetName -eq "SiteMailbox"}
+      Get-ServerHealth server1.contoso.com | ? {$_.HealthSetName -eq "SiteMailbox"}
+      ```

    2. Review the command output to determine which monitor reported the error.
 The **AlertValue** value for the monitor that issued the alert will be `Unhealthy`.

 ## Troubleshooting steps